TomB-MCMXCII/UserManagement/README.md

 ### Key Design Decisions

+- **The solution is intentionally kept within a single API project to avoid unnecessary complexity for the scope of this assignment.
 - **Thin controllers** – business logic is implemented in services
 - **DTO separation** – API contracts are separate from domain entities
 - **Dependency injection** – services are registered through ASP.NET Core DI